Ukraine war: World must act now to stop Russia nuclear threat - Zelensky

 The annexations, widely dismissed as illegal, have raised fears of a possible escalation in the seven-month war.
 President Putin and other senior Russian officials have suggested that nuclear weapons - possibly smaller, tactical weapons - could be used to defend those areas, although Western officials say there has been no evidence Moscow is prepared to do so.

-Speaking in English at the presidential palace in Kyiv, President Zelensky said: "They begin to prepare their society.
+Speaking in English at the president's office in Kyiv, President Zelensky said: "They begin to prepare their society.
 That's very dangerous.

 "They are not ready to do it, to use it.
 But they begin to communicate.
 They don't know whether they'll use or not use it.
 I think it's dangerous to even speak about it."

+Then, in Ukrainian, he said through a translator: "What we see is that Russia's people in power like life and thus I think the risk of using nuclear weapons is not that definite as some experts say, because they understand that there is no turning back after using it, not only the history of their country, but themselves as personalities."

-He denied having called for strikes on Russia during an online event on Thursday, saying the word he had used in Ukrainian had been misunderstood.
+However, he denied having called for strikes on Russia during an online event on Thursday, saying the Ukrainian word he had used had been misunderstood.

 The initial comment was denounced by Kremlin spokesman Dmitry Peskov as "an appeal to start yet another world war", while Russian Foreign Minister Sergei Lavrov said it demonstrated why Russia was right to launch its operation in Ukraine.